ganesshkumar/obsidian-table-editor/README.md

 ## 1. Usage Guide

+There is a [video walkthrough](https://www.youtube.com/watch?v=rZX_ZVPOgC8) of this plugin in Chinese made by @emisjerry.
+Thank you emisjerry!

 ### 1.1 Create a New Table

 1. Click `Open Markdown Table Editor` button from the *ribbon*.